-What resilience in the face of contemporary traumas?
+What resilience in the face of contemporary trauma?

 Jewish DPs participating in a commemorative ceremony at the Buchenwald concentration camp. © Germany, circa 1946.
 U.S. Holocaust Memorial Museum.

-70 years after the Second World War, generations of survivors, their children and grandchildren are still experiencing the waves of the traumas of the Holocaust.
+70 years after the Second World War, generations of survivors, their children and grandchildren are still suffering waves of trauma from the Shoah.
 Are these traumas reactivated by contemporary events?
-How to distinguish between what is due to the past and what is due to the present?
+How can we distinguish between what is due to the past and what is due to the present?
 How to reconcile the knowledge of this traumatic past with this present without making an amalgam?

 This meeting will take place in two stages